• Cart

 • Your shopping cart is empty.

-Of all the safety equipment in a race car, a racing harness and seat belts are some of the most important.
-No matter how tight the turn, how steep the bank, how fast the spinout, or how hard the hit, a quality racing harness will keep you locked into position through it all.
-But with so many styles to choose from, it can be downright frustrating to figure out the best one for your needs.
-Before you pick the piece of equipment that's going to play a large part in on-track security, explore our buying guide to learn more about points, locks, latches, and safety ratings of racing harnesses.
+Racing harnesses and seat belts are some of the most important pieces of safety equipment in a race car.
+No matter how tight the turn, how steep the bank, or how fast the spinout, a quality harness will keep you locked into position through it all.
+But with so many styles to choose from, it can be frustrating to figure out which style is best for your needs.
+A harness from a top racing brand, including Impact, RaceQuip, and Simpson, will play a large part in driver safety and security on the track.
+Before you choose your next racing harness, explore our comprehensive buying guide to learn more about points, locks, latches, mounting, and safety ratings.

-A Brief Overview of the Auto Racing Harness System
+A Brief Overview of the Racing Harness System

-A harness is so much more than a seat belt; it's a restraint system that secures the midsection and keeps it in place to prevent the upper body from moving in the seat and car.
-The sturdy, wide straps are designed to spread the force of speed or impact across the shoulders, chest, and hips to minimize pressure in one particular area.
+A harness designed for racing is so much more than a seat belt—it’s a restraint system that secures the midsection and keeps it in place to prevent the upper body from moving in the seat and car.
+Harnesses come with multiple sturdy, wide straps, typically five or six, designed to spread the force of speed or impact across the shoulders, chest, and hips to minimize pressure in one particular area.
 A harness must be used with a racing seat that features the proper openings and headrests, then mounted to a bar or roll cage to keep it secured.

 When combined with a head and neck restraint, helmet, and a fire-retardant suit, a racing harness becomes an essential piece of a protection puzzle that can make the difference between life and death.
-That's why it's crucial to choose the one that makes the most sense in the car.
+That’s why it’s crucial to choose the one that makes the most sense in your race car based on the track and speeds you run.

 The number of points on a harness refers to the number of belts and straps involved.
-Though point-style harnesses come in 3, 4, 5, 6, and 7-point styles, most drivers will benefit from a 5 or 6-point racing harness for optimal security and protection.
+Though point-styles range anywhere from 3- to 8-points, most drivers will benefit from a 4-, 5- or 6-point racing harness for optimal security and protection.
+Some notable differences:

-• 4-point harness.
-A 4-point harness has two shoulder straps and two lap straps that join together and connect in a central hub.
-There is no sub-strap in the groin area.
+• 4-point harness: Has two shoulder straps and two lap straps that join together and connect in a central hub.
+There is no sub-strap in the groin area

-• 5-point harness.
-The 5-point harness features two lap belts, two shoulder belts, and a single belt that extends up from the groin area to meet with the other 4 belts to form a Y pattern.
+• 5-point harness: Features two lap belts, two shoulder belts, and a single belt that extends up from the groin area to meet with the other 4 belts to form a Y pattern

-• 6-point harness.
-The 6-point harness comes with two lap belts, two shoulder belts, and two sub-belts that rest on the inner thighs and extend up to meet in the middle to form more of an X shape.
+• 6-point harness: Comes with two lap belts, two shoulder belts, and two sub-belts that rest on the inner thighs and extend up to meet in the middle to form more of an X shape

-Both latch-and-link and cam lock racing harnesses lock all straps and belts together in a central spot, but there are subtle differences between them.
+Both latch-and-link and camlock harnesses lock all straps and belts together in a central spot, but there are subtle differences between them, including connection style, ease of use, and comfort.

-Latch-and-link racing harnesses are the most common.
-They use a hook-and-loop style connection; the shoulder, lap, and sub belts end in metal loops that slide onto a metal hook in a central hub.
-Each belt links individually into the center hub where they are locked into place by a latch on the left shoulder belt.
+Latch-and-link harnesses are the most common.
+They use a hook-and-loop style connection.
+The shoulder, lap, and sub belts end in metal loops that slide onto a metal hook in a central hub where each belt links individually into the center hub.
 When it's time to get out of the harness, each belt must be unlatched individually.
+Latch-and-lock systems are known for their security and comfort.

-In a cam lock harness, the shoulder, lap, and sub belts each have a tongue-style latch at the end.
+In a camlock harness, the shoulder, lap, and sub belts each have a tongue-style latch at the end.
 These belts come together in one central hub where they all click into place, much like the seat belt in a street car.
-Upon exit, the belts all release at once, either by pulling or twisting a lever.
+Upon exit, the belts all release at once, either by pulling or twisting a lever, making it easier to get out of a car quicker.
+Camlocks are known for their ease of use.

 What Types of Belt Adjustments Are Available?

-Racing harnesses include adjustments that are used to tighten the belts for added security in the seat.
-The three main adjustment types are pull-up, pull-down, and ratchet:
+Adjustments are used to tighten the belts for added security in the seat.
+The three main adjustment types are:

 • Pull-up harness.
 This style is the easiest for a driver to adjust, especially in the close confines of a race car.
 Simply pull upward on the tabs to tighten.